ServerMonkey/ServerMonkey/README.md

 To understand what this script is doing read the code here:
 [ServerMonkey/servermonkeys-devtools](https://github.com/ServerMonkey/servermonkeys-devtools/blob/main/bin/add-repo_servermonkey)

 This repo is currently in BETA.
-There are no stable releases only dev builds.
+There are no stable releases, only development builds.
-With that said all packges should still be usable.
+With that said all packages should still be usable.
-Please report all bugs to me here on Github.
+Please report all bugs to me here on GitHub.